why The Charles Schwab Corporation [SCHW] is a Good Choice for Investors After New Price Target of $93.07

 “Schwab Asset Management has a legacy of lowering fees for investors,” said David Botset, Managing Director, Head of Equity Product Management and Innovation, Schwab Asset Management.
 “Our focus on helping investors extends to our ability to deliver tax efficiency in different market environments, and we’re proud to have done that again this year.”.

-The Charles Schwab Corporation stock has also gained 5.06% of its value over the past 7 days.
-However, SCHW stock has inclined by 14.78% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 28.13% and lost -2.24% year-on date.

-The market cap for SCHW stock reached $151.66 billion, with 1.89 billion shares outstanding and 1.69 billion shares in the current float.
-Compared to the average trading volume of 7.69M shares, SCHW reached a trading volume of 5319845 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 7.45M shares, SCHW reached a trading volume of 7443161 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about The Charles Schwab Corporation [SCHW]:
+What do top market gurus say about The Charles Schwab Corporation [SCHW]?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SCHW shares is $93.07 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SCHW stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.